1832 Royal Commission into the Operation of the Poor Laws: The report of the Commission

-Response from Parliament
+The response to the report from Parliament

 There was strong support for the report from all sides of Parliament, and the ideas were quickly passed into law.
 The Whigs controlled the House of Commons and supported the utilitarian arguments of thinkers such as Jeremy Bentham.
 Those who did not support the bill were more concerned with the levels of centralisation the act would bring than the report's recommendations, such as the building of workhouses.
 However, the commission's influence on the Whigs' immediate passage of legislation is questionable since in letters to Sir Robert Peel on 26 December 1841 and 17 Sept 1842, Sir James Graham said that the Whigs had already decided what they would do before the report came out.
 That would mean that the objective of the Royal Commission's investigation was to supply the evidence to support the idea of a deterrent workhouse, which would be a self-acting test of poverty and/or destitution.
 The report lowered the cost of poor relief, which concerned MPs.